-CVAP in SD 17 decreased, from 48% under the old plan to 42% under the new plan.
+CVAP in SD 17 from 52% under the old plan to 58% under the new plan.
+Similarly, the POC CVAP in SD 17 decreased, from 48% under the old plan to 42% under the new plan.
 In the last election in SD 17, the Anglo Republican candidate-who was not the preferred candidate of choice of voters of color-won by just 4.7 percentage points.

-273. The map drawers remade the demographics of SD 17 by redrawing the district's western and northern boundaries to bring in more Anglo populations from Colorado, Jackson, Matagorda, and Wharton Counties-all previously part of SD 18-and new portions of Waller County, while also packing more voters of color into neighboring SD 13, an already reliable Democratic seat held by a Black state senator.
+272. The map drawers remade the demographics of SD 17 by redrawing the district's western and northern boundaries to bring in more Anglo populations from Colorado, Jackson, Matagorda, and Wharton Counties-all previously part of SD 18-and new portions of Waller County, while also packing more voters of color into neighboring SD 13, an already reliable Democratic seat held by a Black state senator.
+After the redrawing, the newly enacted SD 17 is approximately 43% Black, Hispanic, and Asian in population.
+And nearly all of its Anglo population-57%-is from Colorado, Jackson, Matagorda, and Wharton Counties, none of which were in the configuration of SD 17 from last decade which encompassed parts of Harris, Fort Bend, and Brazoria Counties that have higher concentrations of Black, Hispanic, and Asian voters.
+Under the new map, voters of color were taken out of SD 15, and as a result the minority coalition CVAP in SD 15 fell from approximately 64% under the old plan to approximately 59% under the new plan.

-274. By manipulating the district boundaries to include more Anglo voters from rural counties and exclude voters of color in Fort Bend County, the new plan for SD 17 once again diminishes the opportunity for voters of color to elect their candidate of choice.
+273. The newly enacted SD 17 still has a spindly arm that encompasses a part of Fort Bend, Harris, and Waller Counties where more voters of color live, but the new district also brings in a mostly Anglo electorate from surrounding rural counties.
+Thus, by manipulating the district boundaries to include more Anglo voters from rural counties, the enacted plan for SD 17 once again diminishes the opportunity for voters of color to elect their candidate of choice.